tenzindorji/projectnotes/kubernetes/README.md

 # RBAC - Role base access control
  - user should have , key pair (.key and .crt) and .csr (ceriticaet signing request)
  - kubernetes master have Certificate Authority ca.key and ca.crt
- - role gives access to particular namespace

  - role applies to only particular namespace
  - clusterrole applies to entire cluster

- - k3s server certificates are located under `/var/lib/rancher/k3s/server/tls`
+ - k3s CA certificates are located under `/var/lib/rancher/k3s/server/tls/client-ca.*`
- - k8s server certificates are located under `/etc/kubernetes/pki`
+ - k8s and minikube CA certificates are located under `/etc/kubernetes/pki/ca.*`

  - When you create a role, you need to define *rules*
   1. apiGroups